Epidemiological Profile of HIV/AIDS in Minnesota

-As of December 31st 2012, there were 137 Asian/Pacific Islanders living with HIV/AIDS in Minnesota, accounting for 2% of people living with HIV in Minnesota.
-Of the 153 Asian/Pacific Islanders living with HIV in Minnesota, 97 were male and 40 were female.
-Of the 97 male API cases, 83 percent were among men who have sex with men (MSM), 8 percent heterosexuals, 3 percent injecting drug users (IDU) and 5 percent MSM/IDU.
-Of the 40 female API cases, 89 percent were among heterosexuals, 3 percent IDU, and 8 percent other mode of exposure (hemophilia, transplant, transfusion or mother with HIV or HIV risk).
+As of December 31st 2013, there were 140 Asian/Pacific Islanders living with HIV/AIDS in Minnesota, accounting for 2% of people living with HIV in Minnesota.
+Of the 153 Asian/Pacific Islanders living with HIV in Minnesota, 98 were male and 42 were female.
+Of the 98 male API cases, 83% had a risk of men who have sex with men (MSM), 8% heterosexual contact with someone with or at risk for HIV, 3% injection drug use (IDU), 3% MSM/IDU and 3% other risk (hemophilia, transplant, transfusion or mother with HIV or HIV risk).
 Of the 42 female API cases, 83% had a risk of heterosexual contact with someone with or at risk for HIV, 2% IDU, and 15% other mode of exposure.

 HIV Diagnoses among Asian/Pacific Islanders

-Nationally, through 2010, according to the Centers for Disease Control and Prevention (CDC), APIs are one of the fastest-growing ethnic/racial populations in the U.S. According to the CDC, the number of APIs living with AIDS has climbed by about 10 percent in each of the last 5 years.
+Nationally, through 2010, according to the Centers for Disease Control and Prevention (CDC), APIs are one of the fastest-growing ethnic/racial populations in the U.S. According to the CDC, the number of APIs living with AIDS has climbed by about 10% in each of the last 5 years.

 In Minnesota, however, the number of new HIV/AIDS diagnoses has remained low over the past decade at less than 10 new cases a year.
-In 2012 there were five HIV diagnoses among Asian/Pacific Islanders accounting for 2 percent of all HIV infection diagnoses.
-Asian/Pacific Islanders had a rate of 2.3 HIV infections per 100,000 population.
-This is the lowest rate of infection for any racial/ethnic group.
+In 2013 there was one HIV diagnosis among Asian/Pacific Islanders accounting for less than 1% of all HIV infection diagnoses.

 Mode of Exposure

-Of the 14 Asian males diagnosed between 2010 and 2012, 100 percent of cases had an estimated mode of exposure of MSM.
-Of the 4 Asian females diagnosed between 2010 and 2012, 99 percent had an estimated mode of exposure of heterosexual contact and 1 percent other mode of exposure which can include hemophilia, transplant, transfusion or mother with HIV or HIV risk.
-However, the number of cases among Asian/Pacific Islander men and women during the years 2010-2012 are insufficient to make further generalizations regarding risk.
+Of the 10 Asian males diagnosed between 2011 and 2013, 100% of cases had an estimated mode of exposure of MSM.
+Of the 3 Asian females diagnosed between 2011 and 2013, 100% had an estimated mode of exposure of heterosexual contact with someone with or at risk for HIV.
+However, the number of cases among Asian/Pacific Islander men and women during the years 2011-2013 are insufficient to make further generalizations regarding risk.